pchemguy/SQLPage-Demo/Custom Builds of Rusqlite/Custom Builds of Rusqlite Applications on Windows with Cargo and MSVC Toolset.md

 # How to build Rust Rusqlite applications linking against custom SQLite builds on Windows?

 I am new to Rust and Rusqlite, but I would like to use a custom-built SQLite library with Rusqlite bindings while building a Rust-coded database application.
 I am interested in both dynamic and static linking options.
-The Rusqlite README states that linking to SQLite is complicated on Windows and indicates that linking is possible via a vcpkg package, but does not provide any further instructions (and I do not want to use vcpkg or any other "helper" anyway).
+The Rusqlite README states that linking to SQLite is complicated on Windows and indicates that linking is possible via a vcpkg package but does not provide any further instructions (and I do not want to use vcpkg or any other "helper" anyway).

-The official Rust website [suggests](https://rust-lang.org/tools/install) (when opened from a Windows machine) using Rust toolset together with the  Visual Studio C++ Build Tools, which I have, as the default building environment.
+The official Rust website [suggests](https://rust-lang.org/tools/install) (when opened from a Windows machine) using the Rust toolset and the Visual Studio C++ Build Tools (which I have) as the default building environment.
 Rusqlite includes one example, "persons", which can be built via:

 ```cmd
 {repo-root}> cargo build --example persons --features bundled